james1236/algorithmXTracing/README.md

 #### 3.
-Save your html file and double click it to run
+Save your HTML file and double click it to run